-15 Games That Need A Sequel
+15 games that need a sequel

 The original Prototype game was a commercial success, and its positive critical reception sparked interest in a sequel.
 Unfortunately, Prototype 2 received a less enthusiastic reception than its predecessor.
 While Prototype was a hit with gamers and critics alike, Prototype 2 suffered from a lack of innovation.
 It was criticized for being too similar to its predecessor and lacking significant new features, and some even argued that the game felt too repetitive.

 Additionally, due to its linear story and more restrictive open-world environment, it felt less immersive and didn’t provide enough opportunity for exploration.
 Though it may not be a popular opinion, Prototype 2 required a sequel to correct its flaws and carry on the original game’s legacy.
-Fans desired more of the same action-packed gameplay and engaging storyline found in Prototype, as well as some new features to improve the game.
+Fans desired more of the same action-packed gameplay and engaging storyline found in Prototype and some new features to improve the game.
 The Prototype franchise has such an intriguing story and fascinating gameplay that it will be a travesty if a proper sequel does not follow it.

 Sekiro: Shadows Die Twice